-Amazon workers celebrate a shocking, unexpected victory in N.Y.
+Amazon workers celebrate a shocking victory in N.Y.

 Dutchin came to hear the vote count with Karen Ponce, 26, another worker and union supporter who commuted two hours each day with him from Brooklyn to the Staten Island facility.
 Ponce said she didn’t initially support the union because she was afraid she might get fired, but was motivated to join after her sister was dismissed from the company for an unexcused absence and Ponce was given disciplinary write-ups for taking too many bathroom breaks and for not working quickly enough.

-“They wrote me up for not keeping up their exploitive pace,” she said.
+“They wrote me up for not keeping up their exploitative pace,” she said.

 In a statement Friday, Amazon said that it may file objections to the outcome and that it was disappointed in the results “because we believe having a direct relationship with the company is best for our employees.”